Anirudh20602/N-Gram-Language-Modeling-and-Evaluation/README.md

-# NLP Homework 2 — N-Gram Language Modeling and Evaluation
+# N-Gram Language Modeling and Evaluation

 This repository contains the full implementation for **Homework 2**: training and evaluating N-gram Language Models on the **Penn Treebank (PTB)** dataset using:
 - **3.1** Maximum Likelihood Estimation (MLE) for N = 1, 2, 3, 4